rabstolaf/bwsys/04_applications.md

 ## 1. Apt-Cacher

 > Apt-Cacher is a software to cache the applications in your headnode.
+A cache is a piece of hardware or software that is used for storing data (in our case our apt installations), so that it can be used and served much faster in the future.
 > As a result, it acts like an ubuntu mirror for the other nodes.
 > Here is a [link](https://www.unix-ag.uni-kl.de/~bloch/acng/html/index.html) to the `apt-cacher-ng` user manual.